 Follow Taylor on Twitter at @taylorrambo.

-Lindsay has served as Director of Marketing & Communications for the Cathedral Choral Society, the symphonic-chorus-in-residence at Washington National Cathedral, since August 2014.
+Lindsay has worked for the Cathedral Choral Society, the symphonic-chorus-in-residence at Washington National Cathedral, since August 2014.
+She is currently the organization's Interim Executive Director.
 She is also the co-founder/director of Water Street Music Series in Decorah, Iowa, a local arts organization in its fifth season of presenting new collaborations between community and college artists in unexpected venues.
 Hailing from the Midwest, she came to love DC through two summers spent interning at Wolf Trap and Americans for the Arts.
 She earned a Bachelor of Arts in Music, with a focus on viola performance, from Luther College.